-App Development with Swift follows Intro to App Development and AP[®] Computer Science Principles with Swift and offers students the chance to go further.
-Students who are familiar with Swift, Xcode, and iOS development can move through lessons quickly or go straight to the labs, where they'll build mini-projects and test their code in playgrounds.
+App Development with Swift follows Intro to App Development and offers students the chance to go further.
+Students who are familiar with Swift, Xcode and iOS development can move through lessons quickly or go straight to the labs, where they'll build mini-projects and test their code in playgrounds.
 By the end of the course, they'll be able to build a fully functioning app of their own design.
-Once students complete this course, they can earn industry-recognized certification for knowledge of Swift and Xcode.
+Once students complete this course, they can earn industry-recognised certification for knowledge of Swift and Xcode.